dthecatalyst/PMGuide/README.md

 ### Matrix Organization <a name ="Matrix-Organization"></a>

 <p align="center"><img width="600" height="150" src="/resourcedict/Matrixnew.png"></p>
+<p align= "center"><b>A Typical Matrix Orgnisation Structure</b></p>

 The matrix organization tries to take advantages of some aspects from both the pure project and functional organizational structures.
 The matrix organization will have traditional, functional units,and projects will draw team members from across the functions.There are various levels of matrix organizations.
 A weak matrix organization takes on more characteristics of a functional organizational structure.
 A strong matrix organization will resemble more of a pure project organizational structure.In the matrix structure you see elements from both the functional structure and pure project structure.

 <p align="center"><img width="600" height="150" src="/resourcedict/StrongMatrix.png"></p>

-There is typically a full-time project manager that reports to either a program manager or,perhaps, a higher-level functional manager.They have some full-time resources, shown here as fully-shaded resource boxes, such as the project manager, product engineer, and software engineer.
+There is typically a full-time project manager that reports to either a program manager or,perhaps, a higher-level functional manager.They have some full-time resources, shown above as fully-shaded resource boxes, such as the project manager, product engineer, and software engineer.